am32-firmware/am32-wiki/docs/guides/AM32--single-ESC-Flashing-Tutorial.md

-# Crawler Single ESC Flashing Tutorial
+# Single ESC Flashing Tutorial

 Updated: August/24/2021

-These instruction are designed with a single esc for RC crawlers in mind, but the steps are basically the same for quadcopter use.
-For a 4in1 ESC you will need to connect and program each of the 4 ESC's individually.
+These instruction are designed with a single esc in mind, but the steps are basically the same for a 4in1 ESC, you normally just need to connect and program each of the 4 ESC's individually.

 ## Step 1: Gather your supplies